proycon/foliadocserve/README.rst

  pos OF "http://some.domain/some.folia.set.xml"

-If an annotation type is already declared and there is only one in document, the **OF** statement can be omitted and will be implied and detected automatically.
+If an annotation type is already declared and there is only one in document, or if the **DEFAULTSET** statement was used earlier, then the **OF** statement can be omitted and will be implied and detected automatically.
 If it is ambiguous, an error will be raised (rather than applying the query regardless of set).

 To further filter a the actor, the expression may consist of a **WHERE** clause that filters on one or more FoLiA attributes: